Fsu0413/openssl-externalCMake/readme.md

 ### All branches:

-1. 3.1 series support
+1. 3.2 series support (when released as alpha)
-1. 3.2 series support
+1. 1.1.0 series support
+1. uplink / applink for Windows.
+Currently it is commented out (I don't even know what it does!)
+1. Support for BSDs
+1. Support for loongson64, riscv64 and arm (32/64) Linux (mips has lots of variant so temporarily ignore it)
+1. `OpenSSLConfig.cmake` generation (will be done after OpenSSL did them)
 1. Check how to test on cross built platforms
-1. 1.1.0 series support
 1. 1.0.1 series support
 1. 1.0.0 series support
 1. 0.9.8 series support
-1. `OpenSSLConfig.cmake` generation (will be done after OpenSSL did them)
-1. uplink / applink for Win32 Windows.
-Currently it is commented out (I don't even know what it does!)
-1. Support for BSDs
-1. Support for loongson64, riscv64 and arm (32/64) Linux (mips has lots of variant so temporarily ignore it)
 1. Other uncommon platform

 Note: I won't support building **ON** OpenVMS provided CMake can't be run on it.
 However cross build for OpenVMS should be supported when I start working on uncommon platform.